UltraViolentLight/Data-Findings-in-Ford-GoBike/README.md

 - End Station Longitude
 - Bike ID
 - User Type (Subscriber or Customer – “Subscriber” = Member or “Customer” = Casual)
 ---

+## Summary

+### Univariate Conclusions for 2019
+- Most rentals happen in the morning or in the evening when people are about to start work or get home from work
+- Most rentels happen on weekdays when people have to go to work
+- There is no real seasonal impact on the rentals observable, this might be because the weather in the bay area is always quite mild
+- There are 3 regions for the stations
+    - San Francisco
+    - Oakland
+    - San Jose
+- On average people ride about 1km
+- On average people ride about 10 min
+- Distributions for the distance and the rental time were highly right skewed.
+Therefore a log scale made the result more understandable.

+### Bivariate Conclusions for 2019
+- A medium correlation (r~0.5) indicates that long rental duration comes with somewhat longer rides
+- In contrast to the amount of rentals over the months a clear seasonal influence can be observed
+- People rent bikes for a longer period of time in the summer
+- People rent bikes on the weekend for a longer period of time

+### Multivariate Conclusions
+- The seasonal impact of more longer rentals in the summer is more noticable for the customer group
+- When the service launched in 2017 a spike in car rentals is very noticable for the customer group and probabily an indication of good advertisement
+- On the weekend both user_types rent bikes for a longer period of time.
+This has not been changed compared to 2017.
+- On average customers rent bikes way shorter in 2019 compared to the beginning of the service in 2017
+- On average subscribers rent bikes in 2019 for a similar amount of time compared to the beginning of the service in 2017

+### Recommendation for GoBike
+- There is potential of customers, which are not yet subscribers and could be targeted by advertisment.
+These 20% did not change much compared back to 2017.

+- GoBike should schedule their maintanance hours towards the Winter or the night but not nessacarly on the weekend.
+Since technically less rentels happen on the weekend but these rentals last much longer.
+A shortage of bikes could lead unsatisfied customers.

+- In General the amount of bike trips increased vastly over the years, which indicates a successful/profitable service offer and acceptence by the customer.

+---

 ## Remarks